 The Self-initiating Artist

-A distinguishing feature of Ryerson School of Performance is that Acting and Dance students learn to generate their own works, productions, and ventures.
-Through a unique series of specially designed courses, you nurture your creative impulse and personal voice through the invention of text and movement-based pieces.
-Optional courses in entrepreneurship, business, human resources, marketing, and new venture startup provide you with the skills to turn your ideas into business opportunities and confidence to manage your own enterprises.
-"We are taught to be thinking, creative, writing artists.
-We are constantly encouraged to take initiative and create our own performance pieces.
-Some of us have created pieces that have made it into local theatre festivals.
+A distinguishing feature of Ryerson School of Performance is that students in each stream learn to generate their own works, productions, and ventures.
+Through a unique series of specially designed courses, students nurture their creative impulse and personal voice through the invention of text and movement-based pieces.
+Optional courses in entrepreneurship, business, human resources, marketing, and new venture startup provide students with the skills to turn ideas into business opportunities with confidence to manage self-initiated own enterprises.

 "As a production student, I get to see how performers work and they get to see how I work.
 That's huge.
 We learn to look at a performance from each other's perspective, communicate better with each other, work better as a team."